ommiles/mod-1-discussion-questions-sql/README.md

 4 .
 How do you think Yelp can show you all Latin Restaurants, with a $$ price rating, in the Financial District, which have higher than a 3 star rating?

  5 .
-What do you think this is doing:
+Translate this into your own words:
 ```sql
 SELECT * FROM artists WHERE ArtistName='Kid Cudi'
 ```

+6. Define "Persistence" in programming.
+Does the `@@all` class variable we have been using in our code meet all the criteria for "persistence".

 <p class='util--hide'>View <a href='https://learn.co/lessons/week-2-day-3-discussion'>SQL</a> on Learn.co and start learning to code for free.</p>